swlaschin/fsharpforfunandprofit.com/_posts/2012-07-07-stack-based-calculator.md

 let FIVE = push 5.0
 {% endhighlight %}

-Now you can see that if the parameters for `push` were in a different order, we wouldn’t have been able to do this.
+Now you can see that if the parameters for `push` were in a different order, we wouldnâ€™t have been able to do this.

 While we're at it, let's define a function that creates an empty stack as well: